FIRE STOPPING AND PENETRATION SEALS

-There are techniques that will minimise the effect a fire has on the fabric of a building and these should form an integral part of the design of all new buildings.
-Specifiers and architects must look at dividing a building into compartments that can be closed to stop the spread of fire – this is known as compartmentation.
-Confining a fire to its point of origin is the key objective of any fire safety measure..
-Compartments with fire-separating elements, on the other hand, can confine a fire to its area of origin so it is essential to maintain integrity where services breach fire resting walls in such areas as:-
+There are techniques that will minimise the effect a fire has on a building and these should form an integral part of the design of all new buildings.
+Specifiers and architects must look at dividing a building into fire (and smoke) compartments aiming to limit the spread of fire beyond the compartment in which the fire has started – this is known as compartmentation.

 • multi-service openings through walls and floors